carllewisc/manager-sim/README.md

 ## Features

-- List available emulators for iOS and Android
+- List available emulators for iOS
+  - [ ] **Note:** Android support is pending
 - Start and shutdown emulators
-- Display a list of installed apps on a specific emulator
-- Install and uninstall apps on emulators
-- Launch and terminate apps on emulators
-- Take screenshots and record videos from emulators
 - Reset emulators to their original state
+- [ ] Install and uninstall apps on emulators
+- [ ] Launch and terminate apps on emulators
+- [ ] Take screenshots and record videos from emulators
-- Open URLs on emulators
+- [ ] Open URLs on emulators

 ## Installation